vasilring/Inventory-Management-System/README.md

 You logged out!
 ####################

-RegisterUser, vasil, Vasil, Lyubenov, C!8AFeq#(v69G&*, Cosmetics, Client User with username "vasil", name "Vasil", and role "Client" has been successfully registered.
+RegisterUser, vasil40, Vasil, Lyubenov, C!8AFeq#(v69G&*, Cosmetics, Client User with username "vasil40", name "Vasil", and role "Client" has been successfully registered.
 A new company named "Cosmetics" has been created for this user.
 ####################

 ShowInventoryStock, Sky